ZUBOGU/Blockchian-Fundamentals/README.md

 > npm install -g truffle

-## Note for HelloWorld sample contract
+## Note for HelloWorld simple contract
 Use truffle to initial and use Visual Studio Code to edit code.

 Check truffle document